isabella232/neo4j-changelog/README.md

 ```

 A separate PR for the same fix was raised for each of version 3.3, 3.4 and 3.5.
-To avoid duplicate entriess in the changelogs of 3.4 and 3.5, they should
+To avoid duplicate entries in the changelogs of 3.4 and 3.5, they should
 have these changelog messages, respectively:

 ```